News of Libraries Events, Exhibits & Art Shows, Galleries

 Writing and Rhetoric Digital Composition Class Projects on Multiple Modality Communication

-Stoa Gallery southwest
+Southwest Stoa Gallery

-Science Alcove Gallery southwest
+SW Science Alcove Gallery

 “Ray Tomasso Master Papermaker and Paper Artist: Works in Cast Paper ReMix.”
 “Erosion and Tradition,” a mixed media work displaying traditional book crafts in a single over-sized volume, and metal books in west lobby vitrine

-East side 2nd floor landing and Research Services
+East 2nd floor landing and Research Services

 “Rabbi Zalman Schachter-Shalomi and the Origins of Post-Holocaust American Judaism” explores the life and work of Rabbi Zalman Schachter-Shalomi and his role in shaping contemporary Judaism as a religion, social movement, and philosophy of spiritual transformation.
 Reb Zalman’s life is a rich tale of spiritual innovations sparked within a dynamic historical context and in relationship to many of the world’s great philosophers and spiritual teachers.

-Art and Architecture Collection west
+West Art and Architecture Collection

 “Animal clusters:” captivating series of animal forms emerging from patterns by former textile print designer, Bhagvati Khalsa.

-Ventana Gallery west
+W Ventana Gallery

 Louis DeAngelis: bright colors, riveting patterns, and musical allusion: artistic skills and cultural commentary.